Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Arithmetic hyperbolicity and geometric hyperbolicity

 \begin{remark}[From pointed curves to pointed varieties] The notion of geometric hyperbolicity is studied in more generality in \cite{JXie} building on \cite{JKa} (see also \cite{vBJK, JBook}).
 For example, let $k$ be an \emph{uncountable} algebraically closed field of characteristic zero, and let $X$ be a finite type separated Deligne-Mumford algebraic stack over $k$.
 Then, for every reduced variety $Y$ over $k$, every $y$ in $Y(k)$, and every $x$ in $X(k)$, the set $\Hom_k((Y,y),(X,x))$ of morphisms $f:Y\to X$ with $f(y) = x$ is finite.
-This is shown in \cite{JXie} when $X$ is a scheme.
-We include the (same) argument here for the sake of completeness in the more general context of stacks.
-Suppose that $f_1,f_2,\ldots$ are pairwise distinct morphisms from $Y$ to $X$ which map $y$ to $x$.
+Indeed, suppose that $f_1,f_2,\ldots$ are pairwise distinct morphisms from $Y$ to $X$ which map $y$ to $x$.
 Let $Y^{i,j}\subset Y$ be the closed subset of points $P$ such that $f_i(P) = f_j(P)$.
 Let $w$ be a point of $Y(k)$ such that, for every $i\neq j$, the point $w$ does not lie in $Y^{i,j}$.
 (Such a point exists as $k$ is uncountable and $Y^{i,j}\neq Y$ whenever $i\neq j$.)
 Let $C\subset Y$ be a smooth curve containing $w$ and $y$.
 Then the morphisms $f_1|_C, f_2|_C, \ldots$ are pairwise distinct morphisms from $C$ to $X$ and send $y$ to $x$.
 This shows that $X$ is not geometrically hyperbolic, as required. \end{remark}

-\begin{remark}[The relation to boundedness] By definition, a projective scheme $X$ over $k$ is \emph{$(1,1)$-bounded over $k$} if, for every smooth projective connected curve $C$ over $k$, every $c$ in $C(k)$, and every $x$ in $X(k)$, the scheme $\underline{\Hom}_k((C,c),(X,x))$ parametrizing morphisms $f:C\to X$ with $f(c) = x$ is of finite type over $k$; see \cite[Definition~4.2]{JKa}.
-We note that a projective scheme over $k$ is $(1,1)$-bounded over $k$ if and only if it is geometrically hyperbolic over $k$; this follows from \cite[Lemma~4.6]{JKa}.
-Further properties of $(1,1)$-bounded projective schemes are proven in \cite{vBJK} and \cite{JKa}.
-For example, if $k\subset L$ is an extension of algebraically closed fields of characteristic zero and $X$ is a projective $(1,1)$-bounded scheme over $k$, then $X_L$ is $(1,1)$-bounded over $L$. \end{remark}

 \begin{remark}[Descending along coverings] Let $X\to Y $ be a finite \'etale morphism of finite type separated Deligne-Mumford algebraic stacks over $k$.
 Then $X$ is geometrically hyperbolic over $k$ if and only if $Y$ is geometrically hyperbolic over $k$.
-This is proven when $X$ and $Y$ are projective schemes in \cite[\S 5]{JKa}, and the arguments in \emph{loc. cit.} can be adapted to prove the more general statement. \end{remark}
+This is proven when $X$ and $Y$ are projective schemes in \cite[\S 5]{JKa}, and the arguments in \emph{loc. cit.} easily adapt to prove the more general statement for stacks. \end{remark}